-The Residential Five-Acre Area makes up a majority of the low density land area in Woodstock.
+The Residential Five-Acre Area makes up most of the low-density land area in Woodstock.
 The primary purpose of this land use area is to provide a location for low-density residential development while perpetuating the open, natural landscape that is so essential to Woodstock's rural character.
 Most of the development in this land use area lies directly along town roads, with much of it within three hundred feet of these roads.
-With many of the homes being built close to the road, the back of the lots remain undeveloped.
+With many of the homes being built close to the road and the back of the lot remains undeveloped.
 When combined with neighboring lots, the undeveloped portions contribute to larger areas of undeveloped land creating the desired outcome for wildlife habitat and healthy forests.
-These larger lots carry a twofold benefit, homes for the residents and when viewed in total, a healthy ecosystem.
+These larger lots carry a two-fold benefit, homes for the residents and when viewed in total, a healthy ecosystem.

 Minimum density for this land use area should be no less than five acres.
-Uses in this area should be limited primarily to residential and occupations that can be conducted within a home such as a day care facility or bed and breakfast.
+The primary uses in this area should be residential and home occupations, such as a day care facility or bed and breakfast.
 Home occupations and home enterprises are encouraged.
+The Town also recognizes the important role that agriculture-based development plays in the economic and environmental vitality of Woodstock's rural character.
+To support farmers, the Town should encourage the regulated expansion of accessory on-farm businesses, as laid out in Act 143.

 Development in this area must be of a type and scale that is consistent with the purpose of this land use area.
-Retail development of any scale is not appropriate for this land use area.
+This includes on-farm restaurants and other agricultural and agritourism businesses.